badnorseman/scheduler-before-service-objects/README.md

 Should you end up in similiar situation, I can recommend the following approach.

 Step 1.
-Make sure that you full test coverage.
-Don't begin any refactory before you are absolutely sure that you know what you are changing and can verify that any change didn't break the existing code.
+Make sure that you have full test coverage.
+Don't begin any refactory before you are absolutely sure that you know what you are changing and is able verify that any change didn't break existing code.

 Step 2.
 Write a brief description to each method